dxos/dxos/docs/content/get-started.md

 Now that you've learned how to create a party with DXOS Client, you're ready to dive deeper into creating queries, mutations and inviting peers to join your party.
 After this section, we recommend moving on to:

+- [Tutorial](./tutorial/introduction): Learn how to build a real-world application with our guided tutorial that will walk you through all the concepts of DXOS.

 - [Queries](./core-concepts/queries): Learn how to fetch queries with arguments and dive deeper into configuration options.
 For a full list of options, check out the API reference for `useSelection`.

 - [Mutations](./core-concepts/mutations): Learn how to update data with mutations and when you'll need to update the Apollo cache.
 For a full list of options, check out the API reference for `createItem`.